 - Get involved in school activities or other community organizations.

 - Remove yourself from the area.
 Gradually limit your involvement with other known gang members.

 - If you have become involved with a gang and want out, talk to your parents about moving to another school or neighborhood.
 In some cases, this may be necessary to permanently remove yourself from the gang by putting distance between you and your old school and neighborhood.
 Moving to another neighborhood may help resolve any issues.

 The impact of gangs on communities varies in accordance with the scope and nature of gang activity.
 The impact is notably worse in more densely populated areas – those with populations of 50,000 or more – but still takes a negative toll on even small communities.

 Impact of juvenile gang members’ criminal activity

 1. Juvenile gang members are responsible for far more than their share of all self-reported criminal activity, and are also far more likely to be the victims of such acts.
-Here in Virginia, studies show that students involved in gang activity are:
+The Office of Justice Programs of the U.S. Department of Justice shows that students involved in gang activity are: